TylerHand75/Java_Final_project/README.md

 ## Chapter 4

 We learned about creating __classes__, __methods__, and __objects__.
 We leanred how to make a class to do 1 thing like to make a class to calculate something to then take it and to call it for another thing you need. **Method** are fun because they can get called in anything that has a public return that can be accessed.
 THis will make coding better and less hassling since you can save things and reuse the code for other projects.

+## Chapter 5

+## User Stories video games library

+- can the user look up a certain game
+- is the game only on a certain system
+- is the game a certain genre
+- look at the ratings
+- see how many copys have been sold
+- add a new game
+- delete an old game
+- sort games from a to z or z to a
+- update the games page
+- see if the games is old or a remaster
+-